grafana/grafana/docs/sources/plugins/developing/auth-for-datasources.md

 This interpolates in data from both `jsonData`  and `secureJsonData` to generate the token request to the third-party API.
 It is common for tokens to have a short expiry period (30 minutes).
 The proxy in Grafana server will automatically renew the token if it has expired.

-## Always Restart the Grafana Server After Route Changes
+## Always restart the Grafana server after route changes

 The plugin.json files are only loaded when the Grafana server starts so when a route is added or changed then the Grafana server has to be restarted for the changes to take effect.